Dreaming381/TextMeshDOTS/README.md

    (bold, sembibold, black etc), italic, different optical design sizes etc. You need all of these files to enable TextMeshDOTS to automatically select the right font when you apply different `FontStyles`.
    In TrueType Collection fonts, a number of pre-defined variants are stored within just one `ttc` file.
-   Variable Fonts are simular to TrueType Collection fonts, however the files are much smaller because the variants are mathematically defined via parameters influencing the shape of the bezier curves.
+   Variable fonts are simular to TrueType Collection fonts, however the files are much smaller because the variants are mathematically defined via parameters influencing the shape of the bezier curves.
 TextMeshDOTS can simulate bold and italic when those variants are missing, however this should be the exception and not the default.
       1. To use `System Fonts` (fonts that can be found on target device at runtime), drop the `ttf` `ttc` and `otf` files into a folder of your choice under `Assets`.
-Click on the font asset and uncheck `Include Font Data` to ensure the file is *not* inlcuded in your build.
+Click on the font asset and uncheck `Include Font Data` to ensure the file is *not* included in your build.
 You might wonder why to even add such fonts to your project: this is only needed to extract some data to be able to correctly identify the desired fonts at runtime on the target device.
       2. To use `Embedded Fonts`, create under `Assets` a subfolder called `StreamingAssets`.
 Drag and drop all `ttf` `ttc` and `otf` files you intend to use there.
 You can organize fonts in further subfolders as you wish.